Charles Brooke, Rajah of Sarawak: Biography

-Brooke resigned his commission in the Royal Navy in 1861 and continued the work his uncle had started, suppressing piracy, slavery, and head-hunting, while encouraging trade and development and expanding the borders of his domain as the opportunity arose.
+Brooke resigned his commission in the Royal Navy in 1861 and continued the work his uncle had started, suppressing piracy, slavery, and head-hunting, while encouraging trade and development and expanding the borders of his domain as the opportunities arose.
 In 1891 he established the Sarawak Museum, the first museum in Borneo.
 Brooke founded a boys' school in 1903, called the 'Government Lay School', where Malays could be taught in the Malay language.
 This was the forerunner of SMK Green Road.
-By the time of his death, Britain had established a protectorate over Sarawak, it had parliamentary government and a railway, and oil had been discovered.
+By the time of his death, Britain had established a protectorate over Sarawak, it had a parliamentary government, a railway, and oil had been discovered.

-All three White Rajahs are buried in St Leonard's Church in the village of Sheepstor on Dartmoor.
+All three White Rajahs are buried in St Leonard's Church in the village of Sheepstor on Dartmoor, Devon.